Pancras Otoo Papi

 Pancras Otoo Papi (born 12 May 1999) is a Ghanaian professional footballer who plays as a forward.

 Club career

-He began his youth career at One World Football Academy and later moved to Feyenoord Academy, got promoted and debuted for the senior team WAFA.
+Papi began his youth career at One World Football Academy and later moved to Feyenoord Academy, got promoted and debuted for the senior team WAFA.

 He then moved to Europe with a stint at Portuguese club Atlético Clube Alfenense, followed by a move to Oriental Dragon in July 2018 on a one-year contract, with an option to extend for an additional year.

 On the start day of the winter transfer window of 2019, Papi moved to fellow league club Sobrado.

 On 1 July 2020, he transferred to AD São Pedro Da Cova.

 On 1 July 2021, he joined Portuguese side Clube União Idanhense on a year deal.

-Prior to the start of the 2022-2023 Campeonato de Portugal, Papi joined Leça FC.
+Prior to the start of the 2022–23 Campeonato de Portugal, Papi joined Leça FC.

 Papi signed for São Martinho which compete in the Campeonato de Portugal in 2023.